Pecan Blondies

 These blondies will keep for 2 to 3 days at room temperature.
 Store in an airtight container to prevent them from drying out.
 You can freeze these for up to a month.

-If too much air is incorporated into the mixture during mixing the batter the blondies can sink in the middle.
-It's best to not over mix especially when adding the eggs.
+If too much air is incorporated into the mixture during mixing the batter, the blondies can sink in the middle.
+It’s best not to overmix, especially when adding the eggs.

 Ultimate Pecan Blondies